LinkedInAttic/inject/README.markdown

 Expiring Content
 ===
-By default, inject() will cache things for one day (86400 seconds).
+By default, inject() will cache things for one day (1440 minutes).
 You can change the default behavior through the config object:

 ```
-require.setExpires(604800);
+require.setExpires(10080);
 // files now last for one week
 ```